sgiraudot/LOD_specs/Reviews/review_april_2018.md

 * Imagine that I want to create a demo where the user is free to select 10 ways to select ground and 10 ways to select building
-  boundary: in your current framework, I would have to instanciate 100 different traits class to do that.
+  boundary: in your current framework, I would have to instantiate 100 different traits class to do that.
 It's not realistic: if, on the contrary, the template was not in the traits but directly on the detection methods, I would just need to call this method with the wanted template.

+* Try to use as much as possible existing concepts of CGAL.
+For example, it seems an overkill to ask the user to define a class to select ground points (even more to have this class in the traits).
+Again, just asking for a property map that, for example, returns a boolean for each point to tell if it's ground seems more flexible (it's an example, that should probably be a bit more general than that – see the propose API).

+* Don't over-complexify your code if not necessary: if you just want the user to choose between 3 different predefined methods, a simple `enum` might just be enough instead of an additional template parameter (that's not a general rule, but basically try to put a tradeoff between simplicity of usage _and_ flexibility).

 * In general, don't put anything in the traits class that you don't expect the user to be able to understand or to change.
 Don't put anything that you don't expect to document.
-Users care about the algorithm being flexible and able to adapt to their data (see the input ranges + property mapsn for example), but for example `typedef std::vector<Point_with_label> Container_3D` is not interesting for users as it's part of an internal algorithm on which they have no knowledge and no control.
+Users care about the algorithm being flexible and able to adapt to their data (see again the input ranges + property maps for example), but for example `typedef std::vector<Point_with_label> Container_2D` is not interesting for users as it's part of an internal algorithm on which they have no knowledge and no control.

 ## General remarks

 * There are many things that you did to simplify your life as a
-  developer: this is a good practise, but what you need to do now is to clearly separate them from the code.
+  developer: this is a good practice, but what you need to do now is to clearly separate them from the code.
 You can of course keep them, but always _outside_ the package (for example, as additional files to your test).
-You already pretty much started this with your `Wrapper` class: I would use this class to put everything that you developed to make your life easier (loading files, interpreting parameters of the command line, etc.), and leave it unincluded by default and undocumented (or even move it to the `test` files).
+You already pretty much started this with your `Wrapper` class: I would use this class to put everything that you developed to make your life easier (loading files, interpreting parameters of the command line, etc.), and leave it _not included_ by default and undocumented (or even move it to the `test` files).

 * Clearly separate in your head three parts: